derdon/sunpy/doc/source/guide/tutorial.rst

 SunPy Map object which is basically just a spatially-aware image or data array.
 On the last line we then plot the map object, using the built in 'quick plot' function `peek()`.

-SunPy uses a matplotlib like interface to it's plotting so more complex plots can be built by combining SunPy with matplotlib::
+SunPy uses a matplotlib-like interface to its plotting so more complex plots can be built by combining SunPy with matplotlib::

     import sunpy